ORSON WELLES, KNEELING, AND ROBERT WISE SECOND FROM LEFT ON THE FIRST DAY OF SHOOTING ON AMBERSONS

 PETER BOGDANOVICH: But the scene where she dies was heartbreaking.

-ORSON WELLES: It’s hurt by the fact that they cut the scenes that preceded it in which she is sick and brought home.
+ORSON WELLES: It’s hurt by the fact that they cut the scenes that preceded and followed it.
 It worked better with the length that it had before.
 It was very long and moving when she is brought back to the house.
 It was the extended scene which made that sharp finish much more effective because there was a big sustained thing before it.

 PETER BOGDANOVICH: Then why did you yourself suggest so many cuts from Rio?

 ORSON WELLES: I was trying to protect something.
 I was trapped down there.
 I couldn’t leave, and all I kept getting were those terrible signals about this awful movie I’d made.
 My own chums were running frightened—not just RKO.
 All I could do was send wires and I knew I was already in an area of compromise when I was sending wires.
 But I couldn’t walk out on a job which had a diplomatic overtones.
 I was representing America in Brazil you see.
 And I couldn’t get my film back in my hands.
 When I went to South America they promised that they would send a moviola and cutters to me and I would finish the cutting of AMBERSONS there.
 They never did.
 They cut it themselves.

 PETER BOGDANOVICH: Were you shaken in your confidence.